lomsadze123/todo-app/README.md

 # todo-app
 change

 The Todo list app was a challenge from Frontend Mentor.
-I built this app based on the Figma design, which had a resolution of 1440 pixels
+I built this app based on the Figma design, which had a resolution of 1440 pixels. with dark mode

 ## Built With
 - HTML5